About the Program

 • registered for a course (varies by institution) in order to receive credit for the internship

-While our program requirements are listed above, each sponsoring institution has their own qualifications and requirements for program participation.
+While our program requirements are listed above, each academic institution has their own qualifications and requirements for program participation.
 Please contact your on-campus liaison (see list here) to discuss you school's requirements.

 Schedule and Academic Credit Hours

-The Program is offered only in the Spring Semester (Jan-May).
 The Legislative Internship Program runs from January to May, corresponding with the spring academic semester and the Legislative Session of the Connecticut General Assembly.
-Any student applying for the program must be willing to commit to the entire program.
+Any student applying for the program must be willing to commit to the entire program, from January to May.

-Every intern is required to be enrolled full time and matriculated in an accredited undergraduate degree program and registered to earn academic credit for the internship through a field work or internship course.
+Every intern is required to be enrolled full time and matriculated in an accredited undergraduate degree program and registered in a field work or internship course.
 The specific amount of credit granted to each student differs based on hours of service and school.
 To find out how many hours of credit you may obtain by participating in this program, please contact your campus liaison (see list here).

 The Internship begins with a required two-day Orientation Program and students must attend the entire orientation to participate in the legislative placement.
-For the 2023 session, LIP Orientation will be Thursday, Jan.
-19 and Friday, Jan 20 , 2023 from 8:30-5 p.m. at the Legislative Office Building in Hartford.
+For the 2025 session, the Legislative Internship Program orientation will be Thursday, Jan.
+23 and Friday, Jan.
+24, 2025, from 8:00 am to 5:00 pm at the Legislative Office Building, 300 Capitol Avenue, Hartford, Connecticut.

 Interns work an 8-hour day, 8:30 a.m. to 4:30 p.m.
 A 30-minute lunch break on the premises is included within the 8-hour day.
-Students who choose a part-time schedule work Monday and Wednesday or Tuesday and Thursday for a total of 16 hours per week for 14 weeks.
-Full time interns work Mon-Friday, 8 hours per day for a total of 40 hours per week for 14 weeks.
+Interns work Monday and Wednesday or Tuesday and Thursday for a total of 16 hours per week for 14 weeks.
+Interns must accrue a minimum of 216 verified field work hours.

 Required Academic Work